-Pruritis or itching is the classic symptom of dermatitis in dogs.
-Dogs with atopic dermatitis may itch more severely at night so owners often notice collars jingling while they are trying to sleep.
-This symptom is also seen alongside red and moist skin, hair loss, and sores or lesions on the skin.
-A foul odor from the skin may also be detected if it has become infected.
+Itching is the most commonly seen symptom of dermatitis in dogs.
+Dogs with atopic dermatitis may itch more severely at night, so owners often notice collars jingling while trying to sleep.

-Dogs can develop a type of dermatitis from one or more several things but anything that causes skin irritation and itching may be referred to as dermatitis.
+"Dermatitis" refers to dogs' wide range of skin conditions, so the causes are plentiful.
+Dogs can develop dermatitis in many ways, but anything that causes skin irritation and itching may be referred to as dermatitis.

-- Environmental allergens - Grasses, dust mites, pollen, and other common environmental allergen can cause atopic dermatitis in a dog that is allergic to them.
+- Environmental allergens: Grasses, dust mites, pollen, and other common environmental allergens can cause atopic dermatitis in an allergic dog.

-- Food allergens - While true food allergies are actually uncommon, if a dog is allergic to something it eats, these foods can cause atopic dermatitis.
+- Food allergens: While true food allergies are uncommon, if a dog is allergic to something it eats, the food can cause atopic dermatitis.

-- Yeast infection of the skin - Malassezia dermatitis is caused when a dog has a yeast infection on its skin.
+- Yeast skin infection: Malassezia dermatitis is caused when a dog has excess yeast growth.

-- Fleas - If a dog is allergic to fleas, flea allergy dermatitis can be caused when a flea bites a dog.
+- Fleas: If a dog is allergic to fleas, flea allergy dermatitis is caused when a flea bites a dog.

-- Self-induced trauma - Scratching and incessant licking can cause trauma which may result in acral lick dermatitis or pyotraumatic dermatitis.
+- Self-induced trauma: Scratching and incessant licking can cause trauma, resulting in acral lick dermatitis or pyotraumatic dermatitis.

-- Substances or surfaces that irritate the skin - Cleaners, detergents, fabric softeners, and various chemicals that may come into contact with a dog's skin can cause irritation and subsequent contact dermatitis.
+- Substances or surfaces that irritate the skin: Cleaners, detergents, fabric softeners, and various chemicals that may contact a dog's skin can cause irritation and subsequent contact dermatitis.

 Diagnosing Dermatitis in Dogs

 If you suspect your dog has developed dermatitis, a visit to your veterinarian is in order.
-Your veterinarian will perform a full physical examination and will run some diagnostic tests to confirm or rule out dermatitis.
+Your veterinarian will perform a complete physical examination and run diagnostic tests to confirm or rule out dermatitis.
 A skin scrape and cytology may be collected to look for mites, bacteria, and yeast.
-A flea comb may also be used to look for black flea dirt or live fleas, especially if your dog is not currently on a flea preventative.
+Your vet may also use a flea comb to look for black flea dirt or live fleas, especially if your dog is not currently on a flea preventative medication.
 On occasion, a skin biopsy may be obtained, too.
 If there are no signs of other skin issues, dermatitis may be diagnosed based on your dog's history and specific symptoms.

-The treatment for dermatitis will depend on how it was caused in your specific dog but antibiotics, anti-inflammatories, steroids, and other medications are routinely used.
+The treatment for dermatitis will depend on how it was caused in your dog specifically, but antibiotics, anti-inflammatories, steroids, and other medications are routinely used.

-If fleas are the cause of dermatitis, products to kill the live fleas on your dog as well as in the environment are necessary.
-It can be difficult to eradicate fleas in a home due to the hardy pupal stage of the flea so regular cleaning, long-lasting treatments, and consistent flea preventatives for your dog will be used.
-Symptoms may also be treated with various medications.
+If fleas cause dermatitis, products to kill the live fleas on your dog and in your surrounding area are necessary.
+It can be difficult to eradicate fleas in a home due to the hardy pupal stage of the flea.
+A vet may recommend regular cleaning, long-lasting treatments, and consistent flea preventatives for your dog.

 Contact dermatitis and dermatitis that resulted from self-trauma will be treated symptomatically.
 Treatment may include various oral medications, sprays, medicated baths, mousses, and sometimes even bandages if open sores or wounds are present.